 E-5.
-Exchange of Exhibits
+Discovery, Motions, and Conduct of Proceedings

-At least two business days prior to the hearing, the parties shall exchange copies of all exhibits they intend to submit at the hearing.
+(a) At least two business days prior to the hearing, the parties shall exchange copies of all exhibits they intend to submit at the hearing.
 The arbitrator shall resolve disputes concerning the exchange of exhibits.